Skip to main content

 Northern Water aims to deliver a reliable and sustainable new commercial water source to meet the growing needs of a broad range of mining, defence, hydrogen and pastoral industries.
 It will unlock economic growth in industries and regions that are crucial to achieving net-zero targets and will reduce reliance on precious water resources like the Great Artesian Basin and the River Murray.

-This would be achieved by construction of a seawater desalination plant drawing water from the Spencer Gulf, connected by up to a 600km transfer pipeline to northern South Australia.
+This would be achieved by construction of a seawater desalination plant drawing water from the Spencer Gulf, connected by a transfer pipeline to northern South Australia.

 The desalination plant